The Lost Child || Episode 01 || A Family Drama Full of Mystery and Heartbreak

 Without thinking, I ran.

 "Sunny!
 Where are you going?
-What’s happening?"
-Sarah’s voice echoed in the distance, but I couldn’t stop.
-I couldn’t breathe.
+What's happening?"
+Sarah's voice echoed in the distance, but I couldn't stop.
+I couldn't breathe.
+The only thing that mattered at that moment was getting to my parents.

 The Longest Drive of My Life